johnk-/rebol-twitter/README.md

 This is alpha level debug only code!

 Note that you must still use Rebol 2 to create a twitter users file as this requires https support and the current linux build of Rebol 3 does not include https.

+Thank you to FreeDNS for DNS hosting http://freedns.afraid.org/